| Hometown | Civilian Occupation |

 Howard A. Miller, a lawyer, was stationed at the Antiaircraft Artillery Training Center at Camp Stewart, Georgia.
 Initially serving as an enlisted man, a July 5, 1944, Journal-Every Evening article reported that he had been appointed as a warrant officer (junior grade).
 An article in the same paper printed on November 4, 1944, reported that Miller was assisting foreign-born American soldiers with applying for U.S. citizenship and that “Miller has been in charge of the Camp Stewart naturalization division since [its] inception.”
 Because not all the soldiers initially met the requirements, “Miller formed a class of three refugees and taught them English and American history during his spare time.
 He was so successful that his class expanded until he was teaching an average of 50 aliens in three different groups.”

 Under the table of organization and equipment for an infantry rifle company, each company had six officers.
-All six had the Military Occupational Specialty of 1542 (infantry unit commander) but their assigned duties varied.
+All six had the military occupational specialty (M.O.S.) of 1542 (infantry unit commander) but their assigned duties varied.
 The company commander was a captain.
 One 1st lieutenant served as executive officer, while the other commanded the weapons platoon.
-The three rifle platoons were commanded by 2nd lieutenants.
-Curiously, Company “L” went into combat with three 1st lieutenants and two 2nd lieutenants, suggesting one of the 1st lieutenants was a rifle platoon leader.
+The three rifle platoons were supposed to be commanded by 2nd lieutenants.
+However, with Miller’s arrival, Company “L” had three 1st lieutenants instead of two, meaning that one of the 1st lieutenants had to have been commanding a rifle platoon.

 Hospital Admission Card